-You use Git to work with the repository.
-For example, you can use the git clone command to make a local copy of the AWS CodeCommit repository.
+You can edit your files directly from the CodeCommit console or you can use Git to work with the repository.
+For example, Git commands, you can use the git clone command to make a local copy of the AWS CodeCommit repository.
 Make changes to the local files and use the git commit command when you’re ready to save the changes.
 Finally, use the git push command to upload the changes to the AWS CodeCommit repository.
 For step-by-step instructions, see Getting Started with AWS CodeCommit.

 Q: How do I import my existing repository to AWS CodeCommit?

 You can use Git to import any existing Git repository to AWS CodeCommit.
 For other repositories, such as Subversion and Perforce, you can use a Git importer to first migrate it to a Git repository.
 For step by step instructions on importing Git repositories, see Migrate an Existing Repository to AWS CodeCommit.
-For instructions on migrating other repositories to Git, see the Git migration documentation.
+For step-by-step instructions on importing local or unversioned content, see the Git migration documentation.

 Q: What Git operations are currently supported by AWS CodeCommit?